 One of the nicest and easiest day trips from Rome is to Castel Gandolfo to visit the Apostolic Palace and the gorgeous Barberini Gardens.
-We took a tour to Castel Gandolfo with Take Walks (formerly Walks of Italy) and visited the Pope’s summer residence and gardens.
+We took a tour of Castel Gandolfo with Take Walks (formerly Walks of Italy) and visited the Pope’s summer residence and gardens.
 Here is our full review.

 The Apostolic Palace and Barberini Gardens of Castel Gandolfo: A Tour With Take Walks

 For the first time after centuries, the papal palace of Castel Gandolfo is open to the public.
 In 2014, Pope Francis decided that Apostolic Palace where all of his predecessors spent their summer was in fact too luxurious and it was better to open it to the public as a museum.

 We visited it with Take Walks, we admired the magnificent Barberini Gardens, we saw the luxury of the residence and we are writing the article so you can take part in our adventure.

 If you want to take the adventure yourself, book the tour with Take Walks and see the green heaven where until a couple of years ago the Pope spent the hottest months.

 If you are planning your trip, check out our cool and easy 4-day Rome itinerary.

 History and what to see in a tour of Castel Gandolfo, Italy